amitherlekar/k8s-utils/kube-monitoring-script/README.md

 This script captures warnings, pending pods, failed pods, failed jobs, pod metrics and node metrics.
-This script is for those implementation teams where they deploy your Kubernetes apps, but fail to recognize the need to have a formal monitoring tool like Prometheus to see how your app is behaving in real time.
+This script is for those implementation teams where they deploy your Kubernetes apps, but fail to recognize the need to have a formal monitoring tool like Prometheus to see how your app behaves in real time with the given resource constraints.

 ### **1. Prequisites**
 1. Deploy Metrics API on the cluster: https://github.com/kubernetes-sigs/metrics-server